BhawickJain/enthought-workshops/workspace/notes.md

 `[?]` Aizenman prefers conda from the installation advice, why might that be?

 Use the following magic to enable inline prints to be SVG instead of low resolutino PNG.
-YOu can also used `retina` to render high-res PNG prints [[SO-InlineLowQuality](#SO-InlineLowQuality)]. `retina` has more reliable export options.
+You can also used `retina` to render high-res PNG prints [[SO-InlineLowQuality](#SO-InlineLowQuality)]. `retina` has more reliable export options.

 ```python
 %config InlineBackend.figure_format = 'svg'